digst/cloud/spec.md

 - Run as non-root?
 - Access to the MapR Control System is done through a Linux PAM connected to the central Directory using regular administrative SIT user accounts.
 (OpenLDAP?)
 - Load Balancing using MapR Gateways?
 (L7, L3-4?, Locations?, Common endpoints across locations)

+Note: Dual 10Gb NIC with trunking has been suggested.
+Would give more bandwidth, but also allow for moving without loosing network connection...

 ## Datasets